 Host Georgina Benta hopes to inspire people who find gratitude difficult.
 For most people, choosing to be grateful is a conscious effort, and this podcast aims to help you find it when things don’t seem to be going your way.

 First Responders, Military (both active and injured/retired), and Caregivers sacrifice a lot.
-It’s often unseen and unacknowledged.
+But, unfortunately, it’s often unseen and unacknowledged.
 Through Operation Gratitude, you can express your thanks to them in a letter.
 Plus, sharing your gratitude increases your own happiness, too!
 There’s also an option to help through AmazonSmile.

 JOLT stands for Just One Little Thing.
 This active Facebook community helps everyone find one small thing to be thankful for each day.
 Like anything, one small step follows another and eventually leads to significant change.